LiEnby/TamaTown/README.md

-# TamaTownServerSideScripts
+# TamaTown
-Recreation's of the server-side code for TamaTown
+What is this?

+A set of tools for setting up your own TamaTown server, originally hosted by Bandai.

+--- Server Side Code ---

 NOTE: This is NOT bandai's original code. it wouldnt really be possible to get that unless someone had an exploit back in the day to get the files out, rather- this is my best attempts to re-create what the server side code did.